 Review due dates

-- Regular Reviews - Regular reviews are due within 28 days of assignment.
+- Regular Reviews - Regular reviews are due within 28 days of invitation.

 - Running late?
 You'll still receive partial credit for the review if it meets our Guidelines and you submit it no later than day 31.

-- Rush Reviews - Rush review are due within 14 days of assignment.
+- Rush Reviews - Rush review are due within 14 days of invitation.

 - Running late?
 You'll still receive partial credit for the review if it meets our Guidelines and you submit it no later than day 17.

-Note that the clock starts when the review is assigned.
+Note that the clock starts when the invitation is issued.

 Declining to review

-You should either accept or decline the review within three days of our notifying you of the assignment.
+You should either accept or decline the review within three days of invitation.

 If you wish to decline:

-- Within 72 hours of assignment - If your reviewer status was set to "available" and you do not wish to review a book that's been assigned to you, you may use tokens to decline to review.
+- Within 72 hours of invitation - If your reviewer status was set to "available" and you do not wish to review a book that you've been invited to review, you may use tokens to decline the invitation.
 We'll simply find another appropriate reviewer and that's the end of it.

-- If you have not responded within 72 hours of assignment - We'll cancel the assignment and find another reviewer for the book.
-Tokens will be deducted from your account for Failure to Respond to a Review Assignment.
+- If you have not responded within 72 hours of assignment - We'll withdraw the invitation and find another reviewer for the book.
+Tokens will be deducted from your account for Failure to Respond to an Invitation to Review.

 If at any point you realize you cannot complete a review you've agreed to complete by the deadline (e.g., because of family emergency or conflict of interest), please contact us immediately.
 We recognize that unforeseen circumstances arise, and as long as you stay in touch with us we'll do our best to work with you.